rfrht/FT991A-PAT/README.md

 * The selectable BPF did not work, resulting in signal loss.
 Fortunately, it is off by default so it did not impact directly the panadapter.

 ### Next steps:

-Draw Revision O with the following changes:
+Finish Revision O

-* Remove the BPF
-* Change the first RF switch default state from "Off" to "On"
-* Change the 9V voltage regulator
-* Reduce even further the BOM
+Procure the board and components
-* Add Test Pads
+Test

 ### Changelog: (PY2RAF)

+dd/mmm/2019 - Revision O
+** WORK IN PROGRESS **
+Redesign BPF
+Removed PAT Enable
+More component reduction
+Redesign default front-end RF switch

 22/Jun/2019 - Revision N
 * Removed the 5V regulator